Certificate of Origin

 Without a Certificate of Origin, you might encounter difficulties when importing products in certain countries.
 Think of, for example, delays during transport or the clearance procedure, increased costs, fines or denial of entry at the border.
-A country uses the Certificate of Origin to determine whether or not you can import the products.
+A country uses the COO document to determine whether or not you can import the products.
 In most cases, you will not need a certificate of origin within the EU.

-Based on the Certificate of Origin, a country will decide whether or not you can import a product.
-A country may also use the Certificate of Origin to determine if the MFN import rate is applicable.
+Based on the COO document, a country will decide whether or not you can import a product.
+A country may also use this document to determine if the MFN import rate is applicable.
 This is usually lower than the general rate.
 Are you exporting to a country with which the EU has a trade agreement?
 For that, you will need a EUR.1 document.